TheCandidStartup/TheCandidStartup.github.io/_drafts/supply-chain-provenance.md

 # Dependency Management

 Open source promotes sharing and reuse of software.
 That's a good thing.
 However, it does mean that all open source software relies on a huge stack of nested dependencies.
 I'm working on a modest [open source project]({% link _topics/react-virtual-scroll.md %}).
 It's a front end NPM package based on React.
 React is the only immediate runtime dependency.
 It uses a [standard]({% link _posts/2023-10-23-bootstrapping-vite.md %}) [set]({% link _posts/2024-03-11-bootstrapping-vitest.md %}) of [tooling]({% link _posts/2024-05-06-bootstrapping-lerna-monorepo.md %}).

-Altogether you need nearly 1000 dependencies to build and run.
+Altogether, you need nearly 1000 dependencies to build and run.

 You might be able to validate and trust the maintainers of your immediate dependencies.
-However, it's not practical to do the same for every dependency in the stack.
+It's not practical to do the same for every dependency in the stack.
 You have to rely on the many eyeballs principle.
 Which has this gaping hole between what you can see in the source code repo and what ends up in the package you consume.

 If you're sensibly paranoid, you'll stick to consuming source code.
 Forgo the convenience of package managers.
 However, if the secure option is too much effort, most people won't bother.
 A thousand dependencies?
 I'm sure it will be fine.

 # Sigstore

 [Sigstore](https://www.sigstore.dev/) is an open source effort to improve supply chain security.
-It focuses on providing an easy, standardized way for maintainers to sign their packages so that consuming developers can easily verify that the packages they consume have not been tampered with since they were created.
+It focuses on providing an easy, standardized way for maintainers to sign their packages so that developers can easily verify that the packages they consume have not been tampered with since they were created.

 Sigstore abstracts away the need for maintainers and developers to manage signing keys.
 Signatures are created using ephemeral signing keys associated with an OpenId Connect identity.
 Package consumers can verify package integrity and directly determine the publisher's identity, without having to work out how to obtain the correct public key.
 All signing events are recorded in a tamper-resistant public log so developers can audit signatures.